 Tracy Morgan biography

-Actor, comedian.
-Born Tracy Morgan on November 10, 1968, in the Bronx borough of New York City.
+Actor and comedian Tracy Jamal Morgan was on November 10, 1968, in the Bronx, New York.
 The second of five children, Morgan grew up in Bedford-Stuyvesant, a low-income neighborhood in Brooklyn plagued by the dangers of the drug trade.
 Morgan's older brother, Jimmy Morgan, Jr., was born with cerebral palsy.
 His father, Jimmy Morgan, Sr., was a musician and soldier who served multiple tours in Vietnam.
 Jimmy, Sr. began using heroin while in the military, returning home from the war in 1974 with both a serious drug addiction and post-traumatic stress disorder.
 At that time, Tracy Morgan was 6 years old.

 In need of money, Morgan turned to selling drugs.
 He has said he still feels remorse for the disservice he did to his community by participating in the sale of drugs.
 As he describes it, he wasn't a very good drug dealer, and he didn't enjoy it, either: "As a child, I was able to know that I wanted a better life," he explained later.

-A childhood full of turmoil and tragedy might seem an unlikely source for the development of comedic genius, but it was yet another tragic event that spurred Tracy Morgan to pursue a life as a comic.
-A good friend suggested that Morgan develop his natural talent for humor by pursuing comedy as a living; soon after, the friend was killed in one of the many acts of random violence that marred Morgan's community.
+A childhood full of turmoil and tragedy might seem an unlikely source for the development of comedic genius, but it was yet another tragic event that spurred Morgan to pursue a life as a comic.
+A good friend suggested that Morgan develop his natural talent for humor by pursuing comedy for a living.
+Soon after, the friend was killed in one of the many acts of random violence that marred Morgan's community.
 His friend's death spurred Morgan to begin doing stand-up, building a popular act from the humor he had always used to deal with the difficult situations in his life.

 During this stressful period, Morgan acquired a reputation for being something of a live wire.
 He freely admits to lacking a filter between what he thinks and what he says, and has become famous for his unpredictable—or, perhaps, predictably strange—behavior during interviews.
 Once, for example, while being interviewed live on local television in El Paso, Texas, Morgan took off his shirt and declared that "someone's gonna get pregnant" during his two days in town.
 In 2011, Morgan made waves for making inappropriate comments about the attractiveness of former Vice Presidential candidate Sarah Palin while being interviewed on Inside the NBA, a sports commentary show on the TNT network.